Europe | Travel Tips & News

 People enjoying traditional Slovenian food and fishes

-Glamorgan sausage is a traditional vegetarian sausage combining some of the country’s favourite things: cheese, leeks and breadcrumbs.
+Whether you’re travelling the UK or enjoying a staycation in Wales, don’t miss one of the country’s best-loved traditional dishes – the Glamorgan sausage.
+It’s a tasty traditional vegetarian sausage combining some of the country’s favourite things: cheese, leeks and breadcrumbs.

 Closer to a cheese fritter or croquette than a traditional sausage, Glamorgan sausages are made with local Caerphilly cheese (a soft, white cow’s milk cheese).
 Add some leeks and a pinch of mustard, then coat them with flour, egg and toasted breadcrumbs.
 The sausages are deep-fried to a golden brown and ready to be enjoyed with a cold pint of Welsh ale.
 Iechyd da!